volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 How can a blog help to achieve this goal?

-As it was mentioned earlier, being visible on the Internet and considered an expert in a particular field allows you to be more competitive and have a better chance of getting a better job or business deal.
+As it was mentioned earlier, being visible on the Internet and considered an expert in a particular field allows you to be more competitive and have a better chance of being noticed.

 Apart from that, a blog is your own project, which can also be a source of income.